earthgecko/skyline/docs/ionosphere.rst

 ``SECOND_ORDER_RESOLUTION_HOURS`` data as not anomalous and **not** learn at the fuller duration of the metric's ``learn_full_duration``.

-You can teach Ionosphere badly, but to unteach it is just a click of the Disable features profile button.
+You can teach Ionosphere badly, but to "unteach" it is just a click of the Disable features profile button.

 Use Ionosphere learning sparingly, although it is a feature, it will also